186dk/Alfred_run_bash_profile/README.md

 # Alfred bash profile workflow
-This workflow enable Alfred run alias or functions that come from ~/.bash_profile.
+This workflow enable Alfred run alias or functions that come from ~/.bash_profile and ~/my_bash/profile.sh ([Common bash profile alias and functions](https://github.com/186dk/my_bash)).

 ## Install
 Download and install the workflow in alfred.